Solar Pool Heater

 Depending on the state and town you live in, it might be easier to hire someone.
 You may have to consider permits, electrical, incentives, etc. The whole process can become a little overwhelming, so do some research before making a choice.

 Sometimes you will hear solar pool heaters referred to as “above-ground pool heaters” or “in-ground pool heaters.”
-A solar heater for an above-ground pool is often the same solar heater that you will use for an inground pool, especially if you build it yourself.
+A solar heater for an above-ground pool is often the same one you will use for an inground pool, especially if you build it yourself.

-If you want to use your pool year-round, you can also consider combining a solar heater with traditional heaters.
+If you want to use your pool year-round, consider combining a solar heater with traditional heaters.

 Glazed vs. Unglazed collectors